-I’ve lost count of the number of self-catering properties we’ve settled into, from holiday houses and villas to serviced apartments and apart-hotels, from staying in nothing but holiday rentals in 2010 to last month testing out short-term apartments in Phnom Penh, and it’s those recent experiences that have prompted this post on tips to renting holiday apartments.
+I’ve lost count of the number of self catering properties we’ve settled into, from holiday houses and villas to serviced apartments and apart-hotels, from staying only in holiday rentals during our 2010 grand tour to last month testing out short-term apartments in Phnom Penh.
+We thought it time to share some of our best tips to renting holiday apartments.

 If you’ve been with us since the beginning of Grantourismo when we did our 12-month global grand tour, you might recall us providing these Tips on Renting a Riad in Morocco for travellers and writing this post With Holiday Rentals It’s The Little Things that Make a Difference that was directed at holiday rental owners.
 Recent experiences reminded us how vastly different apartment rentals can be and motivated us to provide some more tips for travellers planning to rent holiday apartments.